apache/spark/docs/security.md

-In all cases you must define the environment variable: `HADOOP_CONF_DIR` or `spark.kubernetes.hadoop.configMapName` as well as either `spark.kubernetes.kerberos.krb5.location` or `spark.kubernetes.kerberos.krb5.configMapName`.
+In all cases you must define the environment variable: `HADOOP_CONF_DIR` or `spark.kubernetes.hadoop.configMapName` as well as either `spark.kubernetes.kerberos.krb5.path` or `spark.kubernetes.kerberos.krb5.configMapName`.

-It also important to note that the KDC needs to be visible from inside the containers if the user uses a local krb5 file.
+It also important to note that the KDC needs to be visible from inside the containers.

 If a user wishes to use a remote HADOOP_CONF directory, that contains the Hadoop configuration files, this could be achieved by setting `spark.kubernetes.hadoop.configMapName` to a pre-existing ConfigMap.